-"Many people learned about the Jones family last fall when documentary filmmaker Ken Burns featured them in The National Parks:
+"Many people learned about the Jones family last fall when documentary filmmaker Ken Burns featured them in The National Parks: America's Best Idea," said the park's Education Coordinator Maria Beotegui.
+"Now teachers can bring 100 years of the park's human history to life in the classroom using the materials in this trunk."

 Although the activities are written to the fourth grade level, they can be adjusted to younger or older students as needed.Each activity is written to Florida Sunshine State School Standards.
 Not only will this traveling trunk help teachers find creative ways to teach required materials, but it will also help to connect students to their National Parks.
 Proceeding chronologically, each activity has been carefully chosen for its adaptability and its relevance to the education program.
 Teachers are able to keep the trunk for two weeks, though extensions may be requested.